 Average Home Prices in the Greater Toronto Area

-A couple of things stand out from this chart.
-Firstly, it helps illustrate the point above about month-on-month changes.
-As you can see, even when the market rises, there are ups and downs along the way.
+A couple of things stand out when you look at the numbers.
+Firstly, they help illustrate the point above about month-on-month changes.
+As the statistics show, even when the market rises, there are ups and downs along the way.
 In fact, one of the biggest single month drops came in December 2016 (5.9%) – immediately prior to the three hottest months ever in Toronto Real Estate.

-The most noticeable parts of this chart are the surges in prices at the beginning of 2016 and 2017.
+The most noticeable changes in the numbers are the surges in prices at the beginning of 2016 and 2017.
 Until that point, the growth in prices had been reasonably steady, but there is a noticeable increase from January 2016 to May 2016 (when the average selling price rose from $631,092 to $751,908 – a 19.1% increase) and from December 2016 to April 2017 (when the average price rose from $730,472 to $920,791 – a 26.1% increase).
-Whether you call it a real estate bubble or just a red-hot market, it is clear from the chart that there was a different dynamic in these periods.
+Whether you call it a real estate bubble or just a red-hot market, it is clear that there was a different dynamic in these periods.
 But what was the cause?

 Another point that is often overlooked is that these numbers refer only to resales, so don’t paint a full picture of real estate in Ontario.
 The Building Industry and Land Development Association (BILD) provides statistics for new home sales and its latest report, released June 23, stated: “In May, the average price of available new low-rise single-family homes was $1,222,699, an increase of about $10,000 from April and a 40 percent increase from a year ago”.
 This was based on 3,902 new homes sales so, on the surface, it seems that demand is still high for new homes, with prices increasing as a result.

 Active Listings in Greater Toronto Area Real Estate